 Ravindra Kaushik was born in Sri Ganganagar of Rajasthan on 11th April 1952.
 He had a passion for theatre and acted in many dramas.
 The things took strange turns and he became a RAW agent overnight.
 His mission was to go to Pakistan and get the authentic vital information from there.

 He was trained in every way to look like a Pakistani to ensure that he would not be identified.
 After two years of avid training, he went to Pakistan as an undercover.
-He took up LLB course in Karachi University and completed it successfully.
+He took up LLB course at Karachi University and completed it successfully.
 He got recruited into Pakistan Army as a Commissioned Officer and later assumed the rank of Major.
 He married a Pakistani Girl and had a daughter.

 - He collected and passed much valuable information to India while in Military service in Pakistan.